Is your PayPal account limited? Here’s what you need to know.

-- An unauthorized person may be using your account.
-If PayPal believes someone is using your account without your knowledge, the account could be limited to protect you from fraudulent charges while PayPal investigates the suspicious transactions.
-Similar steps may be taken if your debit or credit card issuer or bank notifies PayPal that someone has used your card or bank account without permission.
+- An unauthorised person may be using your account.
+If PayPal believes someone is using your account without your knowledge, the account could be limited to protect you from fraudulent charges while we investigate the suspicious transactions.
+Similar steps may be taken if your bank or card issuer advises us that someone has used your bank account or card without permission.

-- The account is out of compliance with regulatory requirements.
-Limitations can also be placed on an account that has been found to be out of compliance with regulatory requirements.
-For example, if you receive donations, you’re required to provide documents confirming you’re a registered nonprofit organization.
+- Your account may not comply with regulatory requirements.
+Limitations can also be placed on an account if we find that it does not comply with regulations.
+For example, if you receive donations, you’re required to provide documents confirming you are a registered non-profit organisation.
 PayPal may limit your account while you gather those documents or while we’re working with you to satisfy any other regulatory requirements.
-The same is true if you don’t follow PayPal’s Acceptable Use Policy—selling banned items, such as prescription drugs or guns, for example.
+The same is true if you don’t follow PayPal’s Acceptable Use Policy—for example, selling banned items, such as prescription drugs or guns.

-- Your account has a high number of claims and chargebacks.
+- Your account may have a high number of claims and chargebacks.
 When there’s a high number of buyer claims and chargebacks to your account, we may review your account.
 While we’re reviewing, you may experience an account limitation.

-- Sudden, rapid changes in what or how much you sell.
-If you start to sell an entirely new type of product, specifically higher-end items like jewelry; or there’s a rapid increase in sales volume, your account may be limited while PayPal reviews it.
+- There may be sudden, rapid changes in what or how much you sell.
+If you start to sell an entirely new type of product, specifically higher-end items like jewellery, or if there’s a rapid increase in sales volume, your account may be limited while PayPal reviews it.

 - Invoices from your suppliers